agusarias/egghero/README.md

 It's a [libGDX](https://libgdx.badlogicgames.com/) project, that uses [Gradle](https://gradle.org/) as a dependency manager.

+To play it just run `./gradlew run` in the root of the project.
+Have fun!

 ## Contribution

 I'm not developing this any further, but you can send a PR if you feel like adding or fixing anything :)